Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 ## Enable Root Access

-By default Root access is not allowed on Speeder Pad.
-To activate them, follow these instructions:
+By default, root access is not allowed on Speeder Pad.
+To enable it, follow these instructions:

 - Download this pack and unzip it : [Root Access Enabler.zip](https://github.com/Guilouz/Klipper-Flsun-V400/files/9482488/Root.Access.Enabler.zip)